Aban Pestonjee

 Aban Pestonjee (අබාන් පෙස්ටොන්ජි) is the chairperson and founder of the Abans group of companies.
 She is known as one of the first entrepreneurs who initiated in first bringing Korean technology to Sri Lankan consumers.

+Pestonjee launched her business in 1968 in her home garage where she managed to restore the used appliances which she acquired from auctions and home sales to better working condition and sell them at her corner shop in Galle Road.